Are you looking to explore a career in theatre and gain useful experience? Consider applying for an Everyman Theatre Internship.

 - You will receive an update on the status of your application regardless of outcome in a timely manner.
 If you progress beyond the application stage, you will receive clear instruction on next steps.

-Education Interns must have availability Thursday Mornings between 9am-12pm or Saturday between 9am-1:30pm
+Education Summer Interns must have availability Monday-Friday, 7a-3p or 10a-6p.

-You will gain invaluable knowledge and experience related to best practice education policy, curriculum and program development both on-site and off-site, classroom management, arts integrated learning, and engage in building connections between the world of education and the dynamic art we produce.
+You will gain invaluable knowledge and experience related to best practice education policy, curriculum and program development, classroom management, and arts integrated learning.
+Engage in building connections between the world of education and the dynamic art we produce.

 OTHER INTERNSHIP OPPORTUNTIES